cabal-club/cable/readme.md

 Its `msg_type` MUST be set to `4`.

-This request returns 0 or more `Hash Response`s.
+This request returns 0 or more `Hash Response` messages.

 Restrictions on channel names are defined above.